praveen5/praveen5.github.io/research.md

 ***
 ## Projects
-### 1. Quantum Transport in Semiconductor Nanowire Josephson Junctions
+### 1. Supercurrent Interference in Semiconductor Nanowire Josephson junctions
 _Under the guidance of Prof. Bhaskaran Muralidharan, and Prof. Jonathan Baugh at IQC Waterloo and IIT Bombay_

 #### To be presented at the APS March Meeting 2019.
 [Abstract](http://meetings.aps.org/Meeting/MAR19/Session/S05.9)